SAP-archive/cloud-paulpredicts/README.md

 Here is a basic description of the project.
 The structure is as follows:

 com.sap.pto - the main package that holds all other
-	adapters - classes for accessing the SAP NetWeaver Cloud Platform's services dao - methods for storing, updating and retrieving data from the database entities - JPA entities describing the data schema and relations importers - classes used for retrieving information from the data provider, which provides XML files
+	adapters - classes for accessing the SAP HANA Cloud Platform's services dao - methods for storing, updating and retrieving data from the database entities - JPA entities describing the data schema and relations importers - classes used for retrieving information from the data provider, which provides XML files